Overall Risk Assessment in the COVID-19 Environment

 |Are changes regularly communicated to staff, pupils, parents and governors?||Yes – regular staff, pupil and parent updates.
 In regular communication with Governors as changes occur||Good||Ongoing|

-All visitors must put on a face covering before entering reception and this should remain in place until they have left the building.
+All visitors must put on a face covering before entering reception, and this should remain in place until they have left the building.
+All visitors will have their temperature taken before being allowed into school from reception.

 The school has a QR poster which is displayed where visitors can see.
 All visitors are required to scan in when they arrive on site using their NHS COVID-19 app.
 This is to help trace and stop the spread of COVID-19.